asreview/asreview/docs/source/cli.rst

 LAB
 ---

-:program:`asreview lab` launches the ASReview LAB software (the webapp).
+:program:`asreview lab` launches the ASReview LAB software (the webapp) and the following options are available:

 .. code:: bash